 What do you want to become?

-Alternate Career Titles: Surgical Tech, ST, Operating Room Technician
+Surgical Tech, ST, Operating Room Technician, Surg Tech

-Career Overview: Surgical Technologists assist in surgical operations by preparing operating rooms, arranging equipment and providing aid to Surgeons.
+Surgical Technologist Job Description: Surgical Technologists assist in surgical operations by preparing operating rooms, arranging equipment and providing aid to Surgeons

 Become a Surgical Technologist

 Surgical Technologists are members of operating room team who complete tasks before, during and after a surgery.
-Beforehand, the Surgical Technologist will prepare patients for the impending surgery, as well as prepare the room (by sterilizing equipment and ensuring that all the necessary and adequate equipment is present) for the surgeon and other healthcare professionals who will be present.
+Beforehand, the Surgical Technologist will prepare patients for the impending surgery, as well as prepare the room for the surgeon and other healthcare professionals who will be present.
 They may also be asked to cleanse and disinfect the intended incision areas.
+Furthermore, Surgical Technologists will manage medications like local anesthetics (Bupivicaine, Lidocaine, etc.), hemostatic agents (Floseal, Eivceal, etc.) and antibiotics like Bacitracin.

-During the surgery, Surgical Technologists will assist by providing the surgeons with the tools and instruments they need, and by holding organs in place or using retractors.
-Then, after the surgery, these professionals will assist in dressing the patient’s wounds and escorting them to their respective recovery room.
+During the surgery, Surgical Technologists will assist by providing the Surgeons with the tools and instruments they need, and by holding organs in place or using retractors.
+Then, after the surgery, these professionals will assist in dressing the patient’s wounds.
+In this career, many cases can be considered high-stress and intense, with very little room for error, if any.
+Learn other responsibilities of Surgical Technologists!

 Daily Healthcare Career Info!
 Follow Us.